design-craze/laraplus/README.md

 NOCAPTCHA_SITEKEY
 -------------------

+You can use migration and database seeder to get initial data in database.
+You can change user info from UserSeeder

+or you can import the sql file included in download package. (here in this sql - the user password is: 654321)

 More documentation is Coming Soon or in any case you can email us here: design.craze.bd@gmail.com

 # License Type